wz2b/ctapi-go/README.md

 for all of the functions, and a reasonable facade for the ones that are most commonly used.

+I am also providing some bindings for the Alarms Database (odbc) connection.
+See the examples.

 # Related Projects

 * [estradege/citect](https://github.com/estradege/citect/wiki/Citect.CtApi-Examples)